 From a newspaper report dated 13 December 2013: Police broke into the flat of Cornelius Gurlitt, the son of a Nazi art dealer who hoarded hundreds of works believed to have been looted by the Third Reich.
 Gurlitt has been the focus of huge media attention after a trove of over 1,400 previously unknown masterpieces were uncovered in his München flat.
 A task force appointed to research the origin of the art has said that around 590 pictures fall into the category of art looted or extorted by the Nazis from Jewish collectors.
 These include pieces by Pablo Picasso, Henri Matisse, Edvard Munch, Paul Cézanne and others.

 Originally slated for a December 2013 release, with an awards/holiday season aim.
 In a rare move, Director George Clooney asked the studio for more time for post-production due to the visual effects not being ready, knowing this would make it very unlikely to receive awards attention (uncommon for an early-year release).
-Reluctantly, the studio put it to the following February.
+Reluctantly, the studio pushed it out to the following February.